Velotype/velotype/src/tsx/readme.md

-# Velotype
+# Velotype TSX
-Fast and small full stack TSX and webserver framework for creating high performance websites using Deno
+Fast and small TSX framework for creating high performance websites

 ** JSR Package export is currently under testing and is not stable yet **